 - Registered Retirement Savings Plans, Registered Retirement Income Funds, Locked-in Retirement Accounts and Life Income Funds - Money received as a compensation award for pain and suffering due to the injury or death of a household member; expenses reasonably incurred as a result of the injury or death of a household member; loss of care, guidance and companionship under the Family Law Act; noneconomic loss under the Workplace Safety And Insurance Act, 1997 or the Workers' Compensation Act

-Excluded assets are listed in Appendix A. The list of excluded assets may be updated from time to time.
-Housing providers must consult with their Program Coordinator if a tenant or member identifies an asset type that is not listed.
+Excluded assets are listed in Appendix A. The list of excluded assets is not exhaustive and may be updated from time to time.

 Procedures